 Ninina Bakery is a new eatery in Buenos Aires with delightful desserts and a novel approach to bakery design.
 True to his Armenian heritage, owner Emmanuel Paglayan offers to his ever increasing clientele delicacies such as baba ganoush and hummus that come as a good balance to the generous offer of baking goods.

-The monochrome themed interior design was the brainchild of local architect Estudio Verardo.
+The monochrome interior design was the brainchild of local architect Estudio Verardo.
 His playful inclusion of copper and marble, materials often found in old-world style bakery interior design, provides an excellent contrast with the overall modern look.
 He successfully combined different types of materials in shades of brown to achieve a warm and welcoming environment.

 Ascending the industrial looking stairs reveals the true secret of the eatery: an unobstructed view of the kitchen.
 The vast expanse of the second floor is broken up by inviting armchairs and soft, light green side tables.
-As a strategic decision, the interior designer placed these comfortable seats to give a prime view of the stainless steel covered work surfaces, allowing patrons to see the innermost secrets of the pastry chef.
+As a strategic decision, the interior designer placed these comfortable seats to give a prime view of the stainless steel covered work surfaces, allowing patrons to witness the innermost baking secrets of the pastry chef.

-Also, take a look at “Branding By Interior” e-book, the only book written on this subject at this time.
-It brings insight on how you can turn your business into a market-dominating competitor by using human cognitive responses.
+Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
+It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.